Epidermolysis bullosa: Diagnosis and treatment

 The amount of care that someone needs will vary.
 Parents who have a child with mild epidermolysis bullosa may be able to care for the child without much help once they learn how to treat the wounds and prevent new injuries.

 When the condition is moderate or severe, the patient requires professional medical help, often from a team of medical professionals with different areas of expertise.
-A nurse may go to the home of a patient to help with treatment.
+A nurse may go to the patient's home help with treatment.

 A treatment plan usually involves the following: